Country radio: United Kingdom

 In spring 2015, Bauer returned to country for the first time since the closure of 3C when their Northern Ireland station Downtown Radio, off the back of their successful weekly country strand, launched a digital service, Downtown Country, via DAB across NI (and UK-wide online).
 In February 2020, Downtown removed country music shows from its FM and principal DAB frequencies, moving these shows to broadcast solely on AM and Downtown Country.

 In March 2019, Global launched an online country music stream under the Smooth Radio brand, with the commencement of Smooth Country on the Smooth website and Global Player app.
 The service was not carried on terrestrial radio platforms until being relaunched as a DAB radio service in a number of locations on 3 September 2019.

 On 5 April 2019, Bauer Radio launched Country Hits Radio, a new digital country music station, on DAB radio in several areas (largely replacing KissFresh) and nationally online.
 The Saturdays' Una Healy is among the presenters, with Baylen Leonard - who joined from Chris Country - launching the new station at 10am on 5 April.
 It appears that the station will coexist with the existing Northern Ireland-focused Downtown Country operation, with Greatest Hits Radio replacing KissFresh on DAB in NI.
 Country Hits Radio transitioned to sit within Bauer's Absolute Radio Network as Absolute Radio Country in May 2021.

 On the 1st May 2021 Nashville Worldwide radio launched.
 Initially just available through the website, the station is now available on Alexa, multiple radio streaming apps and it has its own Android app.
 The station owner Chad J Country has a vision of taking radio back to how it used to be, where DJ's played the music they love and connect with the audience.
 The station plays a wide range of independent artists as well as the bigger well known acts.
-Nashville Worldwide broadcasts to the UK, USA and Canada.
+Nashville Worldwide broadcasts to the UK, United States and Canada.